bcgov/how-to-workshops/labs/netpol-quickstart/README.md

-# TL;DR
+## Getting started with Kubernetes Network Policies on Private Cloud Openshift Platform

-In April 2020 we removed Aporeto from the Silver cluster and went all in on Kubernetes Network Policy (KNP).
-This lab contains the quick start material that will get your environment up and running with the new KNP.
+This lab contains the quick start material that will get your environment up and running with the KNP.

 * [OpenShift SDN](https://docs.openshift.com/container-platform/4.6/networking/openshift_sdn/about-openshift-sdn.html)